foldedtoad/ota-dfu-python/README.md

 This project assumes you are developing on a Linux/Unix or OSX system and deploying to a Raspberry Pi (Raspian) system.
 Development on Windows systems should be OK, but it hasn't been (nor will be) tested.

-Prerequisite -
+__Prerequisite__

     sudo pip install pexpect
     sudo pip install intelhex

 Firmware Build Requirement -
-* Your nRF51 firmware build method will produce either a firmware hex or bin file named "application.hex" or "application.bin".
+* Your nRF51 firmware build method will produce either a firmware hex or bin file named *application.hex* or *application.bin*.
 This naming convention is per Nordics DFU specification, which is use by this DFU server as well as the Android Master Control Panel DFU, and iOS DFU app.
-* Your nRF51 firmware build method will produce an Init file (aka "application.dat".
+* Your nRF51 firmware build method will produce an Init file (aka *application.dat*).
 Again, this is per Nordic's naming conventions.

-The "gen_dat" Utility -
+__The *gen_dat* Utility__
 The gen_dat utility will read your build method's hex file and produce a dat file.
 The utility is written the C-language, but should be easy to rebuild: just follow the directions at the top of the source file.
 Ideally, you would incorporate the gen_dat utility into your build system so that your build method will generate the dat file for each build.

 Below is a snippet showing how you might use the gen_dat utility in a makefile.
-The "application.mk" file shows a more complete example.
+The *application.mk* file shows a more complete example.
 This makefile example shows how the gen_dat and zip files are integrated into the build process.
 It is an example, and you must customize it to your requirements.

     GENZIP   := zip
     GENDAT   := ./gen_dat